jggautier/dataverse-scripts/README.md

 ### get_dataset_PIDs.py
 Gets the persistent identifiers of any datasets in a given Dataverse installation or a given Dataverse Collection within that installation (and optionally all of the Dataverse Collections within that Dataverse Collection)

-### These scripts do things with a given list of dataset PIDs or Dataverse Collection IDs or aliases:
+### These scripts do things with a given list of either dataset PIDs or of Dataverse Collection IDs/aliases:

 | Script or directory                          | Purpose                                                                                                                                                        |
 |----------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|